IzzySoft/OSPRep/doc/readme.txt

 4) Installation
 ---------------

+4a) StatsPack & Extensions
+°°°°°°°°°°°°°°°°°°°°°°°°°°

+If you did not yet install StatsPack into your database, this is logically the first step.
+Usually, it simply requires you to connect as sysdba and call
+@?/rdbms/admin/spcreate.sql - which asks you a few questions and does all the work.
+To make it easier for you to install the OSPRep extensions along plus, as a side-effect, have a script ready for unattended installation on multiple (similiar configured) instances, spcreate.sh was added to the distribution.

+You will find this script within the install/ directory (below the directory where you unpacked the archive).
+It will install Oracle StatsPack, the OSPRep extensions, and create a job to run every hour at the hour (like it is done by ?/rdbms/admin/spauto.sql - but also catering the extensions).

+1. Open it with your favorite editor, and adjust the settings in the configuration section to reflect your systems configuration.
+2. Save your changes
+3. Run the script
+4. Have a cup of coffee or a glas of tea - but the script will be finished earlier than your drink :-)

+To verify whether it ran successfully, you may check the logfiles it created (one is created by spcreate.sh, and some more by the called Oracle scripts).

+4b) OSPRep itself
+°°°°°°°°°°°°°°°°°

 1. Create the directory where the report files (*.html) should be placed in.
    As example, we assume the /var/www/html/oracle/reports directory here.
 2. Below this directory, create two other directories named "help" and "inc".